Gennifire/troll-blog/README.md

 # troll-blog
-practice blog to learn html and css prcesses
+practice blog to learn html and css processes